-As an RIA and active middle market loan originator and lender, Madison Capital stated that it often acts as an Administrative Agent for loans that are syndicated to other bank and non-bank lenders, including pooled investment vehicles and separately managed accounts for which the Administrative Agent or an affiliate that is an RIA may act as an investment adviser.
-Based on the
+As an RIA and active middle market loan originator and lender, Madison Capital stated that it often acts as an administrative agent for loans that are syndicated to other bank and nonbank lenders, including pooled investment vehicles and separately managed accounts for which the administrative agent or an affiliate that is an RIA may act as an investment adviser.
+Based on the administrative agent's ability to access the assets of the loan syndicate on an other-than-DVP basis, it would be viewed as having "custody" under the staff's position noted above, triggering the application of the custody rule.[2]

-Administrative Agent's ability to access the assets of the loan syndicate on an other-than-DVP basis, it would be viewed as having "custody" under the Staff's position noted above, triggering the application of the Custody Rule.2 Madison Capital was concerned that because it, in its capacity as Administrative Agent, typically established a single bank account for all participants in a loan syndicate, the arrangement would fail to comply with requirement (1) above (because, although the account was established with a qualified custodian, it did not solely contain client assets), and with requirement (3) above because the bank custodian did not send quarterly account statements to each participant in the loan syndicate and requested that the SEC agree not to recommend that the SEC take action if the RIA failed to comply with these requirements of the Custody Rule.
+Madison Capital was concerned that because it, in its capacity as administrative agent, typically established a single bank account for all participants in a loan syndicate, the arrangement would fail to comply with requirement (1) above (because, although the account was established with a qualified custodian, it did not solely contain client assets), and with requirement (3) above (because the bank custodian did not send quarterly account statements to each participant in the loan syndicate), and requested that the SEC agree not to recommend that the SEC take action if the RIA failed to comply with these requirements of the custody rule.

-Conditional Relief
+The SEC's Conditional Relief

-The Staff granted conditional relief to Madison Capital from these requirements under the Custody Rule subject to the following requirements:
+The staff granted conditional relief to Madison Capital from these requirements under the custody rule, subject to the following requirements: